ibm-cloud-docs/DataTransferService/data-transfer-service-faq.md

 # Data Transfer Service FAQ

+## Can I Ship a Device for Data Transfer Internationally?

+Hardware and disks may be shipped both domestically and internationally to any of our datacenters; however, we follow the guidelines below when returning devices:

+- Packages shipped from the US to any datacenter within the US are returned free of charge.
+- Packages shipped from Singapore to our Singapore datacenter are returned free of charge.
+- Packages shipped from the European Union to our Amsterdam datacenter are returned free of charge.

+Due to VAT and Customs regulations, we are unable to process complimentary shipping for international shipments.
+If the shipment doesn't meet the guidelines above, please include a return shipping label and all appropriate export documents with your shipment and we will package the device(s) for return using the label and documents you provided.

 ## What types of devices can I send with a data transfer request?
 Use the following guidelines when selecting a device or disk (CD or DVD) to submit for data transfer: